joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

 This guide will be a step-by-step manual on how to create an article and submit it to GitHub.
 If you get stuck on any step, don't hesitate to [contact us](/info/contact) and we will help you.

-## Write the Article:

-Before you start writing the article, it is recommended that you read the [article formatting guidelines](#todo) to get familiar with the basics of how our articles are formatted.

 ***

+## Compose the Article
+{: .center .dark .teal}

+Before you start writing the article, it is recommended that you read the [article formatting guidelines](/info/Article-Formatting-Guidelines) to get familiar with the basics of how our articles are formatted.

 1. ### Download the template article: